Lego Atlantis

-Lego Atlantis was a product range of the construction toy Lego, themed around the underwater world of Atlantis.
+Lego Atlantis (stylized as LEGO Atlantis) is a discontinued product range of the construction toy Lego, themed around the underwater world of Atlantis.
 The range was launched in early 2010 and discontinued by the end of 2011.
 The toy sets included models of buildable underwater vehicles, as well as "heroic diver" and "shark warrior" minifigures.
 A ride based on the range was operated at Legoland Windsor Resort.

 Development and launch

 Designer William Thorogood commented that from design focus groups, "it emerged that there were certain key icons the product simply had to include: propellers, dome cockpits, big lights, helmets, harpoons, torpedo-like weapons, tridents, giant squid, and evil sharks."

 The theme was revealed in the Lego Club Magazine in September 2009.
 The associated toy sets were released from December 2009.

 Story and characters

 The Lego Atlantis theme backstory was described on the Lego website and in the Lego catalogue.
 The Atlantis Crew were described as a deep sea salvage crew who searched the ocean for shipwrecks and treasure.
 The crew finds a clue to the location of the long lost Atlantis city, and then makes it their mission to search it out and uncover its mysteries.

 The sets introduced two groups of good and evil characters.
 The first was the Atlantis salvage crew of "heroic divers", led by Captain Ace Speedman.
 Also in the crew was marine biologist Dr. Jeff Fisher, First Mate Lance Spears, "Tech Expert" Axel Storm, and apprentice Bobby Buoy.
 Professor Samantha Artesia Rhodes was also part of the team, but was described as having "not initially been part of the crew, so she tricks them into helping look for Atlantis".
+She is the protagonist of the Atlantis Movie.

 The evil characters were described as "Atlantis Warriors", and had human-like bodies with the heads of a sea creature.
 The three warriors were the "Squid Warrior" (with tentacles as well as a squid-like head), "Manta Warrior" (with the head of a manta ray), and "Shark Warrior'" who performed a shark attack.
 Finally, there was the "Portal Emperor", who resided over the portal to Atlantis.